Painting Equipment

 photo source: sames-kremlin.com

-Another application system - described in a separate article - is electrostatic spraying.
+Another application system - described in a separate article - is electrostatic field spraying.

-In conclusionEach system has its advantages and disadvantages, and the choice must be made in such a way as to achieve maximum benefit.
-It is important to remember that:
+In conclusionEach system has its advantages and disadvantages, and the choice should be made in such a way as to maximize the benefits.
+Important to remember is that:

 • Conventional spraying is chosen when productivity is not a priority, consumption is low, materials used have low viscosity.

-• HVLP is a good choice for small workshops that want a reduction in material loss, don't need productivity, and the materials applied have low viscosity.
+• HVLP is a good choice for small workshops that want a reduction in material waste, do not need high productivity, and the applied materials have low viscosity.

-• Airless application is used when productivity is a priority and when applying viscous materials.
-It is a good choice for protective applications and less so for high quality ones.
+• Airless systems are used when productivity is a priority and when applying viscous materials.
+It is a good choice for applications that protect and less so for high quality applications.

 • Airmix offers good material transfer efficiency while resulting in very good surface quality.
-It is one of the best choices, but not recommended when paints contain larger particle sizes, when productivity is not a requirement or workload is low, or when painting hard-to-reach areas.
+It is one of the best choices, but not recommended where paints contain larger particle sizes, where productivity is not a requirement or the volume of work is low, nor when painting hard to reach areas.

 spraying